Time Synchronization

 PTP is only supported on MultiSense S27, MultiSense KS21, and MultiSense S30 cameras

-PTP (Preicision Time Protocol) is a high-precision network-based time synchronization protocol that can be used to syncrhonize the clocks of many devices on a network.
+PTP (Precision Time Protocol) is a high-precision network-based time synchronization protocol that can be used to synchronize the clocks of many devices on a network.
 PTP can leverage hardware level timestamping if supported by all networking devices between the camera and the host PC support hardware PTP.
 Hardware PTP can provide sub-microsecond time sync accuracy.
 Software PTP is also available if devices lack hardware PTP support, with slightly degraded accuracy

 PTP can be used to synchronize each of the MultiSense cameras connected on a network interface to the host machine’s system clock.
 This is an active time synchronization method, where the MultiSense camera’s system time will synchronize with the host machine’s PTP master.
 When PTP is enabled, image timestamps will have the host timestamp directly without any additional user intervention